-The waste sector totalled 1,754.48 Gg CO2 equivalent in 2003 and represented 2.3% of all greenhouse gas emissions.
-Emissions in 2003 are now 29.2% below the 1990 baseline value of 2,480.06 Gg CO2 equivalent (Figure 8.1.1).
-The reduction has occurred in the 'solid waste disposal on land' category, which has decreased by 34.5% as a result of initiatives to improve solid waste management practices in New Zealand.
+The waste sector totalled 1,839.98 Gg CO2 equivalent in 2004 and this represented 2.5 percent of all greenhouse gas emissions.
+Emissions in 2004 are now 642.83 Gg CO2 equivalent (25.9 percent) below the 1990 baseline value of 2,482.81 Gg CO2 equivalent (Figure 8.1.1).
+The reduction has occurred in the solid waste disposal on land category as a result of initiatives to improve solid waste management practices and increase landfill gas capture rates in New Zealand.

-Emissions from the waste sector are calculated in three components (Figure 8.1.2): solid waste disposal on land, wastewater handling and waste incineration (not shown in figure as emissions are negligible and not estimated).
-CH4 from solid waste disposal was identified as a key category for New Zealand in 2003 (Tables 1.5.2 and 1.5.3).
+Emissions from the waste sector are calculated in three components (Figure 8.1.2): solid waste disposal on land, wastewater handling and waste incineration (not shown in figure as emissions are negligible).
+CH4 from solid waste disposal was identified as a key category for New Zealand in 2004 (Tables 1.5.2 and 1.5.3).

-Disposal and treatment of industrial and municipal waste can produce emissions of CO2, CH4, and NMVOC.
-The CO2 is produced from the decomposition of organic material, however these emissions are not included as a net emission as the CO2 is considered to be reabsorbed in the following year.
+Disposal and treatment of industrial and municipal waste can produce emissions of CO2 and CH4.
+The CO2 is produced from the decomposition of organic material.
+These emissions however are not included as a net emission as the CO2 is considered to be reabsorbed in the following year.
 The most important gas is the CH4 produced as a by-product of anaerobic decomposition.

 8.2 Solid waste disposal on land (CRF 6A)

 In New Zealand, managing solid wastes has traditionally meant disposing of them in landfills.
 In 1995, a National Landfill Census showed there were 327 legally operating landfills or SWDS in New Zealand that accepted approximately 3,180,000 tonnes of solid waste (MfE, 1997).
 Since that time there have been a number of initiatives to improve solid waste management practices in New Zealand.
-These have included preparing guidelines for the development and operation of landfills, closure and management of landfill sites, and consent conditions for landfills under the Resource Management Act.
-As a result of these initiatives, a number of poorly located and substandard landfills have been closed and communities increasingly rely on modern regional disposal facilities for disposal of their solid waste.
-The 2002 Landfill Review and Audit discovered that there were 115 legally operating landfills in New Zealand - a reduction of 65% from 1995.
+These have included preparing guidelines for the development and operation of landfills, closure and management of landfill sites, and consent conditions for landfills under New Zealand's Resource Management Act (1991).
+As a result of these initiatives, a number of poorly located and substandard landfills have been closed and communities rely increasingly on modern regional disposal facilities for disposal of their solid waste.
+The 2002 Landfill Review and Audit reported that there were 115 legally operating landfills in New Zealand; a reduction of 65 percent from 1995.

 8.2.2 Methodological issues

-New Zealand has used both the IPCC Tier 1 and Tier 2 methods to calculate emissions from solid waste.
-The data reported in the CRF follow the IPCC Tier 2, first order decay methodology (IPCC, 2000).
-New Zealand uses country specific values for the degradable organic carbon factor (DOC), methane generation potential (Lo), and a methane generation rate constant (k) based on conditions at New Zealand landfills.
+New Zealand has used both the IPCC Tier 1 and Tier 2 approaches to calculate emissions from solid waste.
+The data reported in the inventory follow the IPCC Tier 2, first order decay approach (IPCC, 2000).
+New Zealand uses country-specific values for the degradable organic carbon factor (DOC), methane generation potential (Lo), and a methane generation rate constant (k) based on conditions at New Zealand landfills.
 The IPCC default oxidation correction factor of 0.1 is used (IPCC, 2000).
 Worksheets showing the waste sector calculations are included in Annex 8.6.

-Data on municipal solid waste (MSW) generation rates, waste composition, the fraction of degradable organic carbon (DOC) and the percentage of MSW disposed to SWDS are obtained from the National Waste Data Report (MfE, 1997), the Landfill Review and Audit (MfE, 2002) and the Solid Waste Analysis Protocol Baseline surveys (SWAP; MfE, 2003) for the periods 1995, 2002 and 2003.
+Data on municipal solid waste (MSW) generation rates, waste composition, the fraction of degradable organic carbon (DOC) and the percentage of MSW disposed to SWDS are obtained from the National Waste Data Report (MfE, 1997), the Landfill Review and Audit (MfE, 2002) and the Solid Waste Analysis Protocol baseline results (SWAP; MfE, 2003) surveys for the periods 1995, 2002 and 2003.
 The proportion of waste for each type of SWDS is obtained from the 2003 SWAP baseline results.
-It is estimated that in 1995, 90% of New Zealand's waste was disposed to managed SWDS and 10% to uncategorised sites (MfE, 1997) [The 10% of solid waste not disposed to 'managed' SWDS, went to sites that fell outside the definition of 'managed', yet insufficient information is held about the sites to classify them as deep or shallow unmanaged SWDS, hence the 'unclassified' status.
-The inventory assumes that by 2010 all solid waste will be disposed to 'managed' SWDS, which has lead to a linearly increasing Methane Correction Factor in Localculations.].
+It is estimated that in 1995, 90 percent of New Zealand's waste is disposed to managed SWDS and 10 percent to uncategorised sites (MfE, 1997) [The 10% of solid waste not disposed to 'managed' SWDS, went to sites that fell outside the definition of 'managed', yet insufficient information is held about the sites to classify them as deep or shallow unmanaged SWDS, hence the 'unclassified' status.
+The inventory assumes that by 2010 all solid waste will be disposed to 'managed' SWDS, which has lead to a linearly increasing Methane Correction Factor in Localculations.] .
 The IPCC (1996) default values are used for the carbon content of the various components.
-Calculation of the methane generation potential is also based on the New Zealand waste statistics.
+Calculation of the methane generation potential is also based on the New Zealand Solid Waste Analysis Protocol baseline results.

-Based on the 2002 Landfill Review and Audit and using the SWAP classification system, it is estimated that the quantity of solid waste landfilled in New Zealand in 2003 was 2.09 kg per person per day.
+Based on the 2002 Landfill Review and Audit and using the SWAP classification system, it is estimated that the quantity of solid waste landfilled in New Zealand in 2004 was equivalent to 2.09 kg per person per day.
 This shows a reduction in waste generation from 2.39 kg per person per day in 1995.

 8.2.3 Uncertainties and time-series consistency

-The overall estimated level of uncertainty is estimated at ±20 percent, which is an improvement from previously reported uncertainties.
-The improvement is due to the sampling and survey guidelines from the Solid Waste Analysis Protocol and the 2002 Landfill Audit and Review.
-Due to the unknown level of uncertainty associated with the accuracy of some of the input data, it has not been possible to perform a statistical analysis to determine uncertainty levels.
+The overall estimated level of uncertainty is estimated at ±20 percent, which is the same uncertainty as the 2003 inventory, but an improvement on prior submissions.
+The improvement was due to the sampling and survey guidelines from the Solid Waste Analysis Protocol and the 2002 Landfill Audit and Review.
+Due to the unknown level of uncertainty associated with the accuracy of some of the input data it has not been possible to perform a statistical analysis to precisely determine uncertainty levels.
 Uncertainty in the data is primarily from uncertainty in waste statistics based on the 1997 National Waste Data Report (total solid waste disposed to landfills and the recovered methane rate).

 The New Zealand waste composition categories from the Solid Waste Analysis Protocol do not exactly match the categories required for the IPCC DOC calculation.
 The major difference is that in New Zealand's DOC calculation, the putrescibles category includes food waste as well as garden waste.
 A separation into the IPCC categories was not feasible given the available data in the Solid Waste Analysis Protocol baseline report.
-The effect of this difference is mediated by the use of IPCC default carbon contents which are similar for the non-food (17% carbon content) and food categories (15% carbon content).
+This effect of this difference is mediated by the use of IPCC default carbon contents which are similar for the non-food (17 percent carbon content) and food categories (15 percent carbon content).

 8.2.4 Source-specific QA/QC and verification

-The Tier 1 and Tier 2 approaches have been used for solid waste emission estimates and the gross CH4 results compared, as recommended from the technical review of New Zealand's greenhouse gas inventory conducted in May 2001.
-For the 2003 inventory, the Tier 2 value of gross annual CH4 generation is 125.6 Gg CH4 and the Tier 1 value is 129.8 Gg CH4.
+The Tier 1 and Tier 2 approaches have been used for solid waste emission estimates and the gross CH4 results compared, as recommended from the technical review of New Zealand's greenhouse gas inventory conducted in May 2001 (UNFCCC, 2001c).
+For the 2004 inventory, the Tier 2 value of gross annual methane generation is 125.6 Gg CH4 and the Tier 1 value is 129.8 Gg CH4.
 The assumptions used to calculate net CH4 emissions from gross CH4 are the same for both tiers.

 8.2.6 Source-specific planned improvements